-Tax season is here — and you might be surprised to find out where some of your tax dollars are going.
+Ever wonder where all that money taken out of your paycheck goes?
+You might be surprised to find out where some of your tax dollars are going.

 Some of your taxes are used to fund civic projects, health research and other key investments that benefit mankind.
 But some of your tax dollars are used for unusual expenses — including housing chimpanzees and buying robotic flowers.
-As it turns out, there are both good and extremely bad ways your tax dollars can be spent.

 Putting Fish on Treadmills